 Your big challenge is to understand the implications of your son’s extra Y chromosome, and to help him turn this into a strength.
 Help him find ways to channel his unique personality in constructive ways.
 Karate (taught by an instructor who emphasizes discipline and control, rather than aggression) might be a great outlet.
 Swimming might be another one.
 Help him to find physical activities at which he can excel.
 Also help him grow in his areas of potential (and real) weakness.
 Teach him to nurture by giving him opportunities to care for plants or pets.
 Help him to learn to recognize what others are feeling by asking him what he thinks others are feeling.
 This can work particularly well with siblings — especially during times of conflict.

 I am very interested in tracking the development of XYY boys.
-Please keep me posted on your son (and anyone else you find with XYY).
+Please keep me posted on your son (and anyone else you find with XYY) in the Comments section below.
 There is so little medical data available that, currently, even doctors do not agree on the possible effects of having an extra Y chromosome.
 I believe, in the next 20 years, we will find new insights into the conditions associated with XYY boys that will change the way they are viewed by society, and the way they are treated by medical professionals.